aleph-zero-foundation/AlephBFT/docs/src/what_is_aleph.md

 The `creator_task` keeps creating units of growing rounds, with the requirement that, roughly, there are at least `(2/3)*N` units in the previous round available in `D`.
 There is a certain delay after each unit is created -- this technicality allows us to make sure the Dag does not grow too quickly, which is problematic for pragmatic reasons: the nodes have limited bandwidth (which also varies between different nodes) and have bounded RAM memory, where we would like to store the Dag.

 #### 2.2.3 Malicious Units: Forks (Equivocations).

 Note that from the pseudocode of the `creator_task` it follows that each node is supposed to create exactly one unit per round, so ideally a Dag of "height" `R` should have `R*N` units in total.
 In the version of the Aleph protocol that is described in the main body of the [paper](https://arxiv.org/abs/1908.05156), this rule (one unit per node, per round) is enforced via a special broadcast protocol: Reliable Broadcast for disseminating units among other nodes.
 Roughly speaking, it guarantees that there will always be at most one unit per creator, per round.
 This is extremely convenient for making the protocol simple and clean, but unfortunately implementing the protocol this way (with reliable broadcast, which is quite heavy) is rather inefficient.
-For this reason Rush implements a version of the protocol (referred to as *QuickAleph* in the [paper](https://arxiv.org/abs/1908.05156)) that "allows" malicious nodes to create multiple versions of a unit for a given round (we call these forks).
+For this reason AlephBFT implements a version of the protocol (referred to as _QuickAleph_ in the [paper](https://arxiv.org/abs/1908.05156)) that "allows" malicious nodes to create multiple versions of a unit for a given round (we call these forks).
 This makes the protocol slightly more complex, but much more efficient in practice.
 One can think of QuickAleph as an "optimistic" version of Aleph that assumes that all nodes typically behave honestly and fork only in extremely rare cases, at which time the protocol, in a sense, falls back to Reliable Broadcast in order to alert all the nodes that a forker has been detected (we give a little more details on that in the section on [Reliable Broadcast](reliable_broadcast.md##6-reliable-broadcast)).

 #### 2.2.4 Disseminating Units.

 From now on we assume that whenever a unit `U` lands in a Dag `D` of an honest node `k` then all other honest nodes will eventually (maybe after some delay) receive `U` and place it in their copies of the Dag.
-To achieve this in practice there are several mechanisms in Rush to guarantee robustness of the process of disseminating units.
+To achieve this in practice there are several mechanisms in AlephBFT to guarantee robustness of the process of disseminating units.
 First of all the creator broadcasts the unit several times (with exponentially increasing delays).
 Secondly, there is a request-response mechanism that allows to fetch missing units from other nodes.

 ### 2.3 Computing the Ordering from Dag.

 So far (in Section 2.2) we learned that the main object in Aleph is the ever-growing Dag composed of units created by different nodes.
 We ensure (and thus assume this from now on) that all the honest nodes, at every moment in time, hold a reasonably up-to-date version of the Dag.
 We now proceed to describe an algorithm `OrderData`, which given a Dag `D` (a static object), computes a sequence (for instance `Vec<Data>` in Rust) of Data items (coming from some units in the Dag) which has the following fundamental **monotonicity** property:

 **If `D` is a subset of `D'` then `OrderData(D)` is a prefix of `OrderData(D')`.**

 Let us pause for a minute to realize how strong the property is, and that it already solves the consensus problem.
 Let us denote by `D_1`, `D_2`, ..., `D_N` the local Dags of nodes `1, 2, ..., N`, and by `order_1`, `order_2`, ..., `order_N` the results of applying the `OrderData` algorithm to these Dags.
 Further let `D` be the a dag being the union of all `D_i`'s for `i=1, 2, ..., N`.
 From the property above it follows that if `order = OrderData(D)` then each `order_i` is a prefix of `order`, and hence consequently `order_i` also agree with each other!
 Given now such an algorithm `OrderData` we can complete the description of the Aleph protocol: each node simply keeps its local dag `D` up-to-date and recomputes `OrderData(D)` over and over, the ever-growing sequence od Data items obtained from this procedure is this node's output stream.

- **Note:** *The description of `OrderData` provided below is nowhere near to what happens in Rush's code.
+**Note:** _The description of `OrderData` provided below is nowhere near to what happens in AlephBFT's code.
 This description is optimized for ease of understanding the main concept.
 An efficient implementation of the idea is another pair of shoes.
-In fact, the name `OrderData` is not even used in the code -- the ordered data instead lands in an output stream that is produced asynchronously.*
+In fact, the name `OrderData` is not even used in the code -- the ordered data instead lands in an output stream that is produced asynchronously._

 Before we dive into the details and the pseudocode, let us first sketch an overall picture of what is going to happen in `OrderData`.
 First of all, there is a procedure of choosing a `Head` for each round in the Dag -- it essentially picks a single unit out of each round.
 The heads are then used to order all the units in the Dag: simply go over all the rounds `r=0, 1, 2, ...` and place the head `head_r` for this round along with all the units "below" the head that have not been ordered yet in a new batch.
 To choose heads we use virtual voting: the idea is that for each unit `U` in the dag, the units with round `>= U.round` cast virtual "votes" (computed deterministically from the dag structure) on whether `U` should be chosen as head or not.
 The voting rules are crafted in such a way that at a certain round (typically round 3 or 4) above `U`, all units votes are already unanimous: either all vote "yes" or all vote "no".
 This determines the "decision" for `U`.
 Then the head for a given round is chosen to be the first unit in the round (according to some deterministic ordering) that was decided as "yes".
 We strongly encourage the reader to inspect the [paper](https://arxiv.org/abs/1908.05156) for more intuitions.

 #### 2.3.1 Description of OrderData.

 For a unit `U` in a certain dag let us denote by `below(U)` the set of all units that can be reached from `U` by following 0 or more forward edges from `U`, so this set consists of `U`, parents of `U`, parents of parents of `U`, and so on.
 Below we describe `OrderData(D)` based on a procedure `Head(r, D)` that given a round `r` and dag `D` outputs an element of type `Option<Unit>` thus either `None` or `Some(U)` where `U` is some unit in `D` of round `r`.
 The description of `Head(r, D)` follows later.

 ```
 def OrderData(D):